jordansissel/sysadvent/2011/10/article.md

-Analyzing mail log files with Pig and Elastic MapReduce
+# Day 10 - Analyzing Logs with Pig and Elastic MapReduce

 by [Grig Gheorghiu](http://agiletesting.blogspot.com)